emmanuelautin/emmanuelautin/README.md

 Hi 👋 My name is Emmanuel Autin
 ===============================

-I'm a PHP / JavaScript Developer
+I'm a web developer
 -------------------------

- Travelling on the web as a fullstack web developer.

 * 🌍  I'm based in France near Paris
-* 🖥️  I'm coding principally with Vue.js and Laravel (PHP) but I also work with PrestaShop and WordPress and old legacy PHP code with jQuery :)
+* 🖥️  I'm working on Linux / Apache / Nginx / MySQL (Lamp) and Node.js environnement with PHP JavaScript XHTML HTML5 CSS3
 * ✉️  You can contact me at [hello@digiiit.com](mailto:hello@digiiit.com)
 * 🧠  I'm learning Vuejs 3, Tailwindcss, TypeScript, Laravel 10 new stuff
-* 🤝  I'm open to work as a Vue.Js front-end dev or Fullstack PHP / MySQL / JavaScript dev !
+* 🤝  I'm open to work as a web developer

 ### Skills